ddmitov/perl-executing-browser/README.md

 ## Target Audience

-* Advanced users and Perl - JavaScript enthusiasts willing to create rapidly custom GUI desktop applications, which can not be easily implemented using other programming languages.
+* Advanced users and Perl - JavaScript enthusiasts willing to create rapidly custom desktop GUI applications.
 * Perl developers willing to use the built-in Perl debugger in graphical mode.

 ## Compile-time Requirements